andreeeeaaaaas/my-digital-space/_pages/projects/making accessibility conformance easier.md

 ---
-layout: page
+layout: project
-title: Making accessibility conformance easier
+title: Making accessibility reporting effortless
 permalink: /accessibility-conformance
 date: 2024
+tags:
+  - design
 ---
 <p class="callout">The end-to-end design and build of an internal tool to help product teams at Service NSW report on accessibility</p>